CPM-Metabolomics-Lipidomics/NMRcycling/README.md

 The goal of `NMRcycling` is to be an addition to the chapter *NMR based
-Metabolomics: monitoring physiological response to physical exercise* in the book XXX.
+Metabolomics: monitoring physiological response to physical exercise* in the book *A Practical Guide to Metabolomics Applications in Health and Disease*.
 This package contains the data and functions to work with the data.

 ## Installation